fuzzyzester/fuzzyzester/README.md

 ####  I'm an enthusiastic explorer of the captivating worlds of Data Science and sustainability. 🚀🌱

-*  Passionate Data Science student exploring the captivating worlds of data and sustainability.
+*  Passionate Data Science student exploring the worlds of data and sustainability.

 * Studying at EC Utbildning, uncovering hidden insights and making exciting discoveries.
 Strong analytical skills, result-driven, and experienced in master data management and business process improvement.

 * Love harnessing data's power for positive change.
-Currently working on cool projects in R, Python, SQL, and more to build an impressive portfolio.
-Join me on this cosmic data-driven journey!
+Currently working on cool projects in R, Python, SQL, machine Learning, Power BI, data visualization and cool other languages to build my portfolio.
+Join me on this journey!

-⤷ Working on small projects that I am very interested of like R, Python, SQL, machine Learning, Power BI and cool other languages to build my portfolio.